oslc-op/website/content/specifications/_index.md

 > **The vocabularies for use in applications can be found on the [Vocabularies](vocabularies) page.**

 The titles below are abbreviated for convenience.
-The full titles a available from the linked documents.
+The full titles are available from the linked documents.
 For multi-part specifications, typically only the main specification is listed.
 The other parts are available from that specification.

 Status refers to the OASIS Standards Track Work Products in the [OASIS Naming Directives](http://docs.oasis-open.org/specGuidelines/ndr/namingDirectives.html#stage)